 As for the company, his original vision remains: to develop innovative products that challenge conventions; to combine technical accomplishments hand in hand with aesthetic ones; and to create objects which are uniquely Australian.
 But how does he achieve ‘Australianness’?
 “From my experience of people in Europe, they’re intrigued by what goes on in Australia.
 We’re on the other side of the world, we must think differently, we must do things differently – and to some extent we do.
 The anodising helps because there’s something colourful about Australia.
 [There’s] something about the line [that relates to] the pioneering spirit.
 The individuality of the object, the innovativeness of it, even the exotic nature of it, perhaps, [suggest] the unknown.”

-In achieving these goals Foster would like to see Fink & Co. compete on the same level as an Italian or European manufacturer.
-This leads into another, wider ambition.
+In achieving these goals Foster would like to see Fink & Co. competes on the same level as an Italian or European manufacturer.
+This leads to another, wider ambition.
 “It would be a really valuable thing to play a part in forging the whole industry in this country.”
 He envisages a local version of the Scandinavian design movement.
 “I think there are quite strong parallels between Scandinavia and Australia, because that industry came from a small country (population-wise) and from a hand-making perspective.
 We don’t have the industry to go straight into production the way Europe does, but I think Australia has the potential to come at it from a workshop basis.
 “I think it can happen.
 But it could also be just a pipe dream.
 I could be just bluffing myself and the sensible thing to do would be just to go to Europe and work as a designer.
 But my approach is different.
 I’ve always been a do-it-yourself person, so I’m involved very much through the whole process, from the beginning right through to the end.”
 He laughs.
 “It’s hard to break the habit of thinking that you can make everything, that nothing’s impossible.”

 INDESIGN is on instagram